 Eligibility

-The purpose of Temporary Lodging Allowances (TLA) is to partially reimburse a member for:
+The purpose of Temporary Lodging Allowances (TLA) is to partially reimburse a Service member (SM) when:

-The more than normal expenses incurred while occupying temporary lodgings and expenses for meals obtained as a direct result of using temporary lodgings OCONUS that don't have facilities for preparing and consuming meals.
+More than normal expenses incurred while occupying temporary lodgings and expenses for meals obtained as a direct result of using temporary lodgings (OCONUS) that don't have facilities for preparing and consuming meals.

-Upon initial arrival (reporting) at an OCONUS PDS (includes reporting for TDY at an activity within the new OCONUS PDS limits for Government quarters assignment, or while completing arrangements for other permanent living accommodations when Government quarters are not available; A number of days deemed sufficient, but ordinarily, not more than 30 days (Fort Buchanan).
+Initial arrival at an OCONUS permanent duty station (PDS), including reporting for TDY at an activity within the OCONUS PDS limits for Government quarters assignment, or while completing arrangements for other permanent living accommodations when Government quarters are not available; a few days deemed sufficient, but ordinarily, not more than 30 days (Fort Buchanan).

-Moving can be very costly for military families despite all the financial entitlements.
-It is highly recommended that you make an appointment with a financial counselor at your Army Community Service before the move.
+Moving can be very costly for military Families despite all the financial entitlements.
+It is highly recommended that you make an appointment with a financial counselor at the Army Community Service (ACS) before the move.
 Your installation Finance and Accounting Office can also provide you with detailed information on your financial entitlements associated with the move.
 The Army Emergency Relief (AER) program can assist soldiers and family members with bona fide financial emergencies.

-Financial education connects closely with other ACS programs, because financial distress can affect a person or family's ability to cope with all areas of life.
-For example, the already difficult transition to a new location (RAP, TAMP, Cultural adjustment) would be further complicated by additional strains caused by financial difficulties (loss of supplemental income, bad credit, lack of cash flow).
+Financial education connects closely with other ACS programs, because financial distress can affect a person or family's ability to cope with some areas of life.
+For example, the already difficult transition to a new location to include cultural adaptation would be further complicated by additional strains caused by financial difficulties (loss of supplemental income, bad credit, lack of cash flow, etc.).